-Wiring the Power Input
+Wiring the DC Power Input

 - 1. Insert the positive and negative wires into the V+ and V- contact on the terminal block connector. - 2.
-Tighten the wire-clamp screws to prevent the power wires from being loosened.
+Tighten the wire-clamp screws to prevent the power wires from being loosened. - 3.
+Connect the power wires to suitable AC/DC Switching type power supply.

 WARNING: Turn off AC power input source before connecting the Power to the terminal block connectors, for safety purpose.
-Don not turn-on the source of AC/DC power before all the connections were well established.
+Don not turn-on the source of AC/DC power before all of the connections were well established.